navcoin/navcoin-dev-docs/content/en/getting-started/quick-start.md

 ## Step 1: Install NavCoin

 See this page on [installing](/getting-started/installing) NavCoin.
+{{% note %}}
-You will need `navcoind` (the navcoin daemon) and `navcoin-cli`, so you'll need to download one of the tar or zips of the wallet instead of an installer.
+You will need `navcoind` (the navcoin daemon) and `navcoin-cli`, so you'll need to download one of the .tars or .zips of the wallet instead of an installer, as they contain these files and the installers don't.
+{{% /note %}}

 ## Step 2: Choose your network